bebop-001/adb_proxy/README.txt

         "adb_proxy device_0 ... device_n command ..."
     To run a function on all devices, run
         "adb_proxy all command..."

+    A device can be indicated either from the device name or by giving its index or giving its hostname.
+Run "adb_proxy" with no arguments to see format and hosthames.

     '-f'   Many options require user confirmation.
 To bypass this and "force" the operation, first argument should be '-f'.
     Possible commands are: